-The cross-cultural missions minor is geared for students who want to work as change agents in global and urban settings.
+The cross-cultural missions minor is geared toward students who want to work as change agents in global and urban settings.
 Beyond courses in anthropology and sociocultural studies, you’ll study theology, religious studies, economics, and history.
-All students also complete a cross-cultural practicum.

-Cross-cultural mission is often done by professionals whose primary assignment or role is in some other fields, such as law, business, or medicine.
-This minor prepares students well so they can be effective witnesses for Christ in whatever settings or fields they are found.
+Cross-cultural missions is often done by professionals whose primary assignment or role is in other fields, such as law, business, or medicine.
+This minor prepares students to be transformative witnesses for Christ in any setting or field.

 The minor exposes students to the world of missions both in classroom and field settings.
 You’ll take courses that provide a theological, social, and cultural understanding of the contemporary world of cross-cultural missions under the guidance of faculty with years of experience in missions and ministry.
-The minor takes a holistic approach so that students learn about missions from evangelism, to community development, and advocating for justice.
+The minor takes a holistic approach to missions, teaching students everything from evangelism to community development to advocacy.

 What skills will I develop?